Incredible hotel deals to book now at Expedia.com!

-The map of Mississippi River Minnesota water trails begins at the Mississippi River source in Lake Itasca.
+A map of Mississippi River routes will be your guide to some of the most delightful travel in Minnesota.
+Any complete map of the Mississippi River begins at the Mississippi River source in Lake Itasca.

 The Mississippi River is the largest river system in North America.
 About 2,320 miles long, the Mississippi River is born at Lake Itasca in northern Minnesota.
 The Mississippi flows south and ultimately into the Gulf of Mexico.

 The Mississippi River is the fourth longest river in the world and the tenth most powerful.
 With its major tributary, the Missouri River, the Mississippi drains all, or parts of, 31 US states from the Rocky Mountains in the west to the Appalachian Mountains in the east to the Canada–US border on the north.
-Minnesotans love the scenic and recreational opportunities afforded by the Mississippi River and we have gathered many more Mississippi River facts for anyone who shares our love of this mighty river.
+The map of Mississippi River trails below is a comprehensive resource for travel along the mighty river.

-The Mississippi River in Maps & Views: From Lake Itasca to The Gulf of Mexico: more than eighty glorious full-color maps dating from as early as 1544 celebrate "Ol' Man River," this profound artery at the heart of America, and the extraordinary cities that grew up on its shores, including New Orleans, Memphis, St. Louis, and Minneapolis–St. Paul.
+includes more than eighty glorious full-color maps dating from as early as 1544.
+This celebration of "Ol' Man River," features the profound artery at the heart of America, and the extraordinary cities that grew up on its shores, including New Orleans, Memphis, St. Louis, and Minneapolis–St. Paul.